CONDITIONS WE TREAT

 Overexertion, overuse, sports injuries, dislocation, fracture, frozen shoulder, joint instability, and pinched nerves can all give rise to shoulder pain.
 The most common source of shoulder pain arises from strains which are small tears in the muscle or tendon.
 When the bursa (the fluid-filled sacs that lubricate, cushion, and protect the sliding tendons of muscles) or rotator cuff tears, the bursa swells and impinges the shoulder area.
 When this occurs, it's very painful to raise the arm up from the side of the body or above one's head.

 The diagnosis of what's actually contributing to a person's shoulder pain is often determined by the history of how an injury occurred or the "mechanism of an injury."
 This is followed up by specific orthopedic tests that are performed on a patient to see if they can be helped with chiropractic care.
-Imaging, such as an X-ray or an MRI may be warranted to assess the damage that may have happened.
+Imaging, such as an X-ray or an MRI, may be warranted to assess the damage that may have happened.
 Outside of a medical emergency, patients should always try non-surgical treatment options such as chiropractics.
 While resting the shoulder may yield some immediate pain relief, chiropractic treatments emphasize mobilization exercises and self-care strategies to restore range of motion and function, as well as decrease pain in the shoulder area that is typically slow healing.

 Low Back Pain